VARUN-2K/ToC-project-NeuralTuringMachine/README.md

 # ToC-project-NeuralTuringMachine

-This github repository contains the python code for our Theory Of Computation Project.
+This github repository contains the code for our Theory Of Computation Project.